ariebovenberg/ariebovenberg.github.io/_posts/2024-10-07-still-use-init-py.md

 1. import `services.component_a.one`?
-2. Or is "services" the working directory, and you import `component_a.one` directly?
+2. Or is "services" the working directory, and you import `component_a.one`?

-The problem is that only one of these will actually work, because the package internals likely assume one or the other.
+The problem is: only one of these will actually work, because the package internals likely assume one or the other.
 For example, if `one.py` contains: